NethermindEth/blockifier-tester/README.md

 Native Juno : Juno instance running with Native Blockifier

 Base Juno : Juno instance (used to distinguish between a "normal" Juno instance and Native Juno)

 ## What it does

-The tool takes a block range (currently hard coded in main.rs).
+The tool takes a block range (see [Usage](#usage)).
 Note that for now, blocks are sorted in ascending order of how many transactions they have in order to avoid having to run many long RPC calls before we can get any results.

 For each block it will:
 Attempt to trace the block with Native Juno.
-If the trace had no failures* then the block will be traced with Base Juno and a comparison between the two results will be dumped in `./results/trace-<block_number>`.
+If the trace had no failures\* then the block will be traced with Base Juno and a comparison between the two results will be dumped in `./results/trace-<block_number>`.
 Otherwise, the block transactions will be simulated and a report will be dumped in `./results/block-<block_number>`.
 Currently, the block is simulated using a binary search to find which transaction crashes Juno.

-*A failure in this case is defined as _any_ of the following:
+\*A failure in this case is defined as _any_ of the following:

 1. Juno crashing
 2. The block is not found (this likely means your Juno database did not have the block)